aerogear/aerogear.org/sync/index.markdown

 <h3 id="javascript"><i class="fa fa-html5"></i> JavaScript</h3>

-The JavaScript client comes with a WebSocket-based library as well.
-There is also a Node.js based demo, which can be used against the above Java server.
+The JavaScript client comes with a WebSocket-based library.

-Currently our JS library and demo is located [here](https://github.com/aerogear/aerogear-sync-server/tree/master/js-client).
+Our JS library is located [here](https://github.com/aerogear/aerogear-js#diff-sync).
+A demo, which can be used against the above Java server, is located [here](https://github.com/aerogear/aerogear-js-cookbook/tree/master/diff-sync-ember).